DevMountain/react-axios/README.md

 import apiURL from '../api';
 ```

-Now that we have all our imports let's create a function that will dispatch our `getList` action creator to our store.
+Now that we have all our imports, let's create a function that will dispatch our `getList` action creator to our store.
 Inside this function we'll use `axios` to create a promise.
 When using axios, you chain on a method of the API method you want.
 This can either be `GET`, `PUT`, `DELETE`, `POST`, `PATCH`, and a couple others.
 You then invoke this method and pass in the URL as the first parameter.
 The second parameter can be an object that will equal the request's body.
 Here are a couple examples:

 ```js
 axios.get( 'http://localhost:3000/somePath' );